December 28, 2021

 According to another report, five things of iron were sent down with Adam: an anvil, tongs, a needle, a hammer, and a mīqa‘a, which is glossed as either a whetstone, a mallet, a sledgehammer, or a tool for roughing up a millstone's grinding edge.

-Another report of of Ibn ‘Abbas has it that Adam, peace be upon him, was sent down from Paradise with a bāsina, which is either a craftsman's tool or the blade of a plow.
-In any case, it is not a purely Arabic word.
+Another report of of Ibn ‘Abbas has it that Adam, peace be upon him, was sent down from Paradise with a bāsina.
+This designates a craftsman's tool or the blade of a plow; in either case, the word is not Arabic in origin.

-From Attainment of the Aspiration to Knowledge
+From Fulfilment of the Aspiration to Knowledge of the Fortunes

 November 16, 2021